salilab/saliweb/doc/modules/frontend.rst

    Check a provided MODELLER key.
 If the key is empty or invalid, throw an :exc:`InputValidationError` exception.

+.. function:: pdb_code_exists(code)

+   Return true iff the PDB code (e.g. 1abc) exists in our local copy of the PDB.

-.. function:: get_pdb_code(code, outdir[, skip_missing])
+.. function:: get_pdb_code(code, outdir)

    Look up the PDB code (e.g. 1abc) in our local copy of the PDB, and copy it into the given directory (usually an incoming job directory).
    The file will be named in standard PDB fashion, e.g. pdb1abc.ent.
    The full path to the file is returned.
-If the code is invalid, throw an throw an :exc:`InputValidationError` exception.
-If the code does not exist, throw an :exc:`InputValidationError` unless `skip_missing` is true, in which case return undef.
+If the code is invalid or does not exist, throw an :exc:`InputValidationError` exception.

 .. function:: get_pdb_chains(code_and_chains, outdir)